Report card: Bob Condotta grades the Seahawks’ Week 12 road win vs. the Philadelphia Eagles

 Penny, Penny, Penny!

-Rashaad Penny, on the field for just three plays against the 49ers, saw more action Sunday and had a 26-yard run in the second quarter that set up a field goal that put Seattle ahead 10-3 and then had a 58-yard TD in the third quarter that broke the game open on the way to a career-high 129 yards on 14 carries
+Rashaad Penny, on the field for just three plays against the 49ers, saw more action Sunday and had a 26-yard run in the second quarter that set up a field goal that put Seattle ahead 10-3 and then had a 58-yard touchdown in the third quarter that broke the game open on the way to a career-high 129 yards on 14 carries

 Chris Carson had two fumbles, though the one that he appeared to lose was charged to Wilson.
-Still, another day when you have to wonder a little about Carson.
+Still, it was another day when you have to wonder a little about Carson and his fumbles, which makes the ascension of Penny that much more potentially meaningful.

 Grade: B